-Garry's Mod 13 review
+Garry's Mod 13 full review

 Sandbox games were 2012’s big thing, with indie world builder Minecraft achieving a level of support that bordered on the fanatical.
 It encouraged copycats from bedroom developers and big names alike, but one major update to an old school sandbox went unnoticed.
 We’d like to change that.

 Garry’s Mod - the sandbox built on Half Life 2’s game engine - has been rebuilt from scratch.
 First launched in 2006 the game turns Half Life 2 and Team Fortress 2, into a virtual construction kit.
 Originally based on the Valve’s Source engine, Garry’s Mod 13 has it’s own compatible rendering engine - ridding the module of many bugs and enabling it to be used without Half Life 2.

 Sandbox games give users control over virtual worlds.
 In Minecraft’s case, builders have blocks composed of different elements that enable them to craft landscapes and create buildings.
 In Garry’s Mod, the elements are determined by the entities and maps extracted from HL2 and TF2.